-How NFT startups are changing the art market
+How NFT start-ups are changing the art market

 Pinsl wants to give artists "water to swim in"

-Pinsl wants to take on this complicated part - and also provide a platform where people can exchange and trade.
-The startup also wants to offer social functions: "This way, artists can also meet new potential buyers."
-On the one hand, artists can sell so-called "Repro NFTs": scans or photographs of physical artworks as NFTs.
-On the other, they can sell NFTs of digitally created artwork.
+Pinsl wants to take over this complicated part - and also offer a platform where people can exchange ideas and trade.
+The start-up also wants to offer social functions: "This way, artists can also meet new potential buyers."
+On the one hand, artists can sell so-called "Repro NFTs": scans or photographs of physical works of art as NFTs.
+On the other hand, they can sell NFTs of digitally created artworks.

 NFTs will find their way into the art market